ranjitprakash1986/module-progress-dashboard/README.md

 ## Data-Source

-Canvas API through module progress.
+The current data is sourced using the (module-progress)[https://github.com/saud-learning-services/module-progress] python scripts.
+It downloads the necessary fields required for the dashboard from the Canvas LMS API.
 (OR)
-Develop a javascript for Tampermonkey to extract data through the Canvas API.
+Alternatively, data could be downloaded using an equivalent javascript on Tampermonkey to enable extraction of the specific fields through the Canvas LMS API.

 ## Documentation